telerik/xaml-docs/knowledge-base/kb-radialmenu-close-menu-when-clicked-outside.md

 ## Description

-How to close RadRadialMenu when clicked outside of the menu.
+How to close RadRadialMenu on a click outside the element.

 ## Solution